-Corporate tax usually attracts a slightly higher salary than personal tax.
+Working in corporate tax usually attracts a slightly higher salary than working in personal tax.
 Salaries vary widely depending on the type of employer, area of specialisation and location.
 Salaries are towards the higher end of the scale in London and the South East.

 Additional benefits may include a pension and private medical insurance.